-In the dialog that appears, click Connections, then click the LAN Settings button.
+In the dialogue that appears, click Connections, then click the LAN Settings button.

 In the Proxy server section of the Local Area Network (LAN) Settings window, verify that your proxy settings are correct.
 If they’re not, correct them.

 When your settings are correct, try turning the proxy off for troubleshooting purposes.
-To do this, deselect the “Use a proxy server for your LAN” checkbox.
+To do this, deselect the “Use a proxy server for your LAN” tick box.